This page provides an overview of what to expect on the day you take the Medical Council of Canada Qualifying Examination (MCCQE) Part II.

 You will not be allowed to talk to other candidates once the exam has begun.
 Access to communication devices, including telephones or cell phones, during the exam and sequestering period will not be permitted.

-As part of the exam process, you agree not to disseminate or reveal to others the examination materials and content.
-This means that you cannot discuss or disclose exam content (including patient portrayals and findings, oral questions, cases, etc.) at any time in any way even after the examination ends (this includes during sequestering).
+By signing the Confidentiality Agreement and Code of Conduct, you agree not to disseminate or reveal to others the examination materials and content.
+This means that you cannot discuss or disclose exam content (including patient portrayals and findings, oral questions, cases, etc.) at any time in any way after the examination ends (this includes during sequestering).

 Examples of breaches in confidentiality include, but are not limited to: